Adhithya03/FOC_DOCS/Readme.md

 Since Simulink offers some hardware-specific blocks for deployment and general simulation tools all in one package, we as users need to decide when to use which.

-Obviously, when simulating the system on our system, we don't need hardware-specific blocks, but when we are deploying, we, of course, do need.
+Obviously, when simulating the system on our **LAPTOP**, we don't need hardware-specific blocks, but when we are deploying, we, of course, do need.
 Once we get in to see what is actually inside this block, we will get a clearer picture.

 ![alt text](image-3.png)